-FREYA f Norse Mythology, English (British, Modern), German
+Freya f Norse Mythology, English (Modern), German

 From Old Norse Freyja

-meaning "lady".
-This was the name of the goddess of love, beauty, war and death in Norse mythology.
-She claimed half of the heroes who were slain in battle and brought them to her realm of Fólkvangr.
+.
+This is the name of a goddess associated with love, beauty, war and death in Norse mythology.
+She claims half of the heroes who are slain in battle and brings them to her realm of Fólkvangr.
 Along with her brother Freyr

 and father Njord

-, she was one of the Vanir (as opposed to the Æsir).
+, she is one of the Vanir (as opposed to the Æsir).
 Some scholars connect her with the goddess Frigg

 Garnet 1 f English

 From the English word garnet

 for the precious stone, the birthstone of January.
 The word is derived from Middle English gernet